MicrosoftDocs/power-automate-docs/articles/process-mining-share.md

 ## Share a process with a viewer

   Adding a viewer to a process shares analytics and insights with other people. <!--- Note from Sweeny: This sentence sounds incorrect.
 Please check. --->
   If the analytics have not been generated, the viewer would land on the process details page instead.
-A viewer can perform the following actions.
+A viewer can perform the following actions:  <!--- Note from Sweeny: Added a colon here to introduce the list. --->

 - View the process details.